 Currently, Arch Coal is not an investment company on the basis of Rule 3a-1.
 Specifically, Arch Coal is not, does not hold itself out as being, and does not propose to become engaged primarily in the business of investing in securities.
-Therefore, Arch Coal is not an investment company on that basis.
+Therefore, Arch Coal believes that it is not an investment company on that basis.
 Furthermore, Arch Coal does not issue, has never issued, and does not propose to issue face-amount certificates of the installment type.
 Therefore, Arch Coal is not an investment company on that basis.
-Moreover, Arch Coal has not and does not secure control of other companies primarily for the purpose of making a profit in the sale of the securities of any such controlled company, nor does Arch Coal have a history of buying or selling controlling interests in companies.
+Moreover, Arch Coal has not and does not secure control of other companies primarily for the purpose of making a profit in the sale of the securities of any such controlled company.
+Instead, Arch Coal has acquired interests in other mining companies primarily for the purpose of operating the underlying mining assets.
+Divestitures of such interests typically occur only upon a change in strategic direction and after operating the mining assets for multiple years (in general, most divestitures occur after operating the mining assets for at least 10 years).
 While Arch Coal has historically held-and currently holds (as described in Section IV.C.4 herein)-interests in joint ventures, such joint venture arrangements are at all times directly related to the Company's core business or are intended to maximize the operating efficiency and value of the Company's coal reserves or related assets.
 Therefore, Arch Coal is not a special situation investment company.
-Finally, based on Arch Coal's consolidated financial statements as of September 30, 2019, as discussed in Section IV.C.4 herein, the Company passes the 45% Tests.
-Tests.
+Finally, based on Arch Coal's consolidated financial statements as of March 31, 2020, as discussed in Section IV.C.4 and Section IV.C.5 herein, the Company passes the 45% Tests.

-Notwithstanding an issuer's status as an inadvertent investment company under the 40% Test or its inability to comply with the safe harbor set forth in Rule 3a-1, an issuer may nevertheless seek an order under Section 3(b)(2) from the Commission, finding and declaring it to be "primarily engaged in a business or businesses other than that of investing, reinvesting, owning, holding, or trading in securities either directly or (A) through majority-owned subsidiaries or (B) through controlled companies conducting similar types of businesses."
+Notwithstanding an issuer's status under the 40% Test or its inability to comply with the safe harbor set forth in Rule 3a-1, an issuer may nevertheless seek an order under Section 3(b)(2) from the Commission, finding and declaring it to be "primarily engaged in a business or businesses other than that of investing, reinvesting, owning, holding, or trading in securities either directly or (A) through majority-owned subsidiaries or (B) through controlled companies conducting similar types of businesses."
 The 1940 Act does not define the meaning of "primarily engaged," leaving it to the Commission to determine on a case-by-case basis pursuant to Section 3(b)(2).
-Once such an order has been granted to a company, however, the Commission has stated that it would exclude such company from the definition "investment company" under the Business Test as well as the 40% Test.
-13
+Once such an order has been granted to a company, however, the Commission has stated that it would exclude such company from the definition "investment company" under the Business Test as well as the 40% Test.13

-For purposes of Section 3(b)(2), the five factors set forth in Tonopah Mining are used to determine whether the applicant is primarily engaged in a non-investment company business.
+For purposes of Section 3(b)(2), the five factors set forth in Tonopah Mining are used to determine whether the applicant is primarily engaged in a noninvestment company business.
 Those factors are: (i) a company's historical development; (ii) its public representations of policy; (iii) the activity of its officers and directors; (iv) the nature of its present assets; and (v) the sources of its present income.
 As discussed below, each of the five factors shows that Arch Coal is an operating company primarily engaged in the business of coal production and is not an investment company.